J-1 Professors and Research Scholars

 - The Exchange Visitor shall not be a candidate for a tenure-track position.

 - 12-Month Bar.
-The Exchange Visitor has not been physically present in the United States as a nonimmigrant
+The Exchange Visitor has not been physically present in the United States

-Information System (SEVIS).
+and Exchange Visitor Information System (SEVIS).
 There are 3 exceptions to this rule:

 - The Exchange Visitor is transferring to UND's program in accordance with SEVIS rules.